 When does a wheel bearing need to be replaced?

 The function of a wheel bearing is simple: to enable the wheel spin freely.
 There are two types of wheel bearings, tapered roller bearings and ball bearings.
-Tapered roller wheel bearings need to be periodically greased and adjusted.
-Ball bearings don't need any maintenance.
-How to tell which type of bearings you have in your car or truck?
+Today, the majority of cars, SUVs and pickup trucks have maintenance-free double row ball wheel bearings like the one in the image.

 Double row wheel bearing and hub assembly